jigx-com/jigx-docs/docs/Getting started/Create an app from scratch/Create Data - Form _ List/Edit a customer record.md

 # Overview

 In this section, you learn how to create a form using the `component.form` to display the fields returned from the dynamic data provider.
-Add an `action.submit-form` with a `method: update` that saves the changes to the record in the dynamic data provider.&#x20;
+Add an `action.submit-form` with a `method: update` that saves the changes to the record in the dynamic data provider.

 ## Steps

 ### Create a jig to edit data

 1. Open the Hello-Jigx solution in Jigx Builder in VS Code, **right-click** on the jigs node in Explorer, and select **New file**.
 2. Name the file **edit-customer**.
-Click on **Default** to open the skeleton YAML created by the Jigx Builder. &#x20;
+Click on **Default** to open the skeleton YAML created by the Jigx Builder.
-3. &#x20;Give the jig a title called *Edit customers* and provide a description like *Edit customer details*.&#x20;
+3. Give the jig a title called *Edit customers* and provide a description like *Edit customer details*.
 4. Delete the `header` and `onfocus` nodes.

 ### Add a datasource and form